rails/rails/guides/source/testing.md

 #### Taking it further

 We were able to successfully test a very small workflow for visiting our blog and creating a new article.
-If we wanted to take this further we could add tests for commenting, removing articles, or editting comments.
+If we wanted to take this further we could add tests for commenting, removing articles, or editing comments.
 Integration tests are a great place to experiment with all kinds of use-cases for our applications.

 Testing Your Mailers
 --------------------